CloudyOverhead/velocity-model-building-using-transfer-learning/README.md

 ## Generating the seismic data and training the neural networks

-This section may be skipped entirely if you download the files from [Dataverse]() and put them at the root of the project repository.

 ### Generating velocity models and the seismic data

 Use the following commands to generate each dataset: